ElektroStudios/gdidrop/README.md

     2 1744 0 2352 "Seaman (USA) (Track 2) [gdidrop].raw" 0
     3 45000 4 2352 "Seaman (USA) (Track 3) [gdidrop].bin" 0

-These file name formatting will work as expected with DEMUL, Flycast and redream emulators (at least all the converted GDI games that I tried), but it may be incompatible with other software.
+This file name formatting will work as expected (at least for all the converted GDI games that I tried) with DEMUL, Flycast and redream emulators, but it may be incompatible with other software.

 Note: I decided to add the '[gdidrop]' suffix to the file names for two reasons, the first is to place an indicator to easy identify disc images generated with **gdidrop**, which will be of help to guess the cause of the problem if in the future the converted image presents any issue in a emulator, and the second reason is to avoid file name collisions since the generated output files shares the .bin file extension.